-1. Adamas, where to stay in Milos for first time tourists
+1. Adamas, where to stay in Milos for first-timers

 Adamas is the best overall area to stay in Milos for first-time tourists and for people visiting Milos for a few days.
 Located on the northern side of Milos, Adamas (Adamantas), is the cultural and commercial center of the island.